Meet the members of the Senior Executive Team.

 Tel: +44 (0)1772 892504

 Tel: +44 (0)1772 892342

-Lynne is Deputy Vice-Chancellor at the University of Central Lancashire with responsibility for academic development, employability and partnerships.
+Lynne is Deputy Vice-Chancellor (Academic) for the University of Central Lancashire with responsibility for the academic portfolio.
 Previously Lynne was Pro Vice-Chancellor Academic and Dean of the Lancashire Law School at UCLan.
 Lynne is a Director on the LEP Skills and Employment Board in Lancashire and holds a number of other directorships.

 Lynne has many years’ experience of curriculum development, quality assurance and enhancement of student experience across educational disciplines and in legal professional and academic education.
 She has been involved on panels as a chair or member reviewing quality and student experience in more than 30 international institutions and at many UK universities and colleges, as well as undertaking roles on various Boards of Governors.
 She is an Assessor of legal education provision for the legal professional bodies in England and Wales.
 She has participated in national working parties and groups to review and enhance education and policy.

 Alongside her academic background, Lynne is a practising lawyer with expertise in Trusts and Property laws and has several years’ experience in private practice.
 She has a strong professional and academic interest in education law, equality and diversity law and in social issues around improvement of social mobility and access to justice.
 She has contributed as a key note speaker at several UK and international conferences and advisory meetings on these issues, including conferences organised with senior members of the Chinese Government to discuss proposals for Constitutional reform relating to equality and diversity in Chinese education.